petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md

 ## Action Permissions

-Liferay automatically generates permissions for standalone actions for managing which roles can trigger them.
+Liferay automatically generates permissions for managing which roles can trigger standalone actions.
 Each permission follows the `action.[actionName]` naming pattern (e.g., `action.sendReminder`).
 See [Permissions Framework Integration](../../understanding-object-integrations/permissions-framework-integration.md) for more information on object permissions.

 ![Standalone permissions use the action.[actionName] naming pattern.](./using-manual-actions/images/05.png)